PDF417/pdf417-android/README.md

 Besides methods that you are allowed to override, there are several protected final utility methods you can use for your needs.

 * `resumeScanning` - this method will perform all required steps for performing a new scan.
 You will probably need to call this method from overriden `onScanningDone` method.
+* `pauseScanning` - this method will perform all required steps for pausing the scanning loop.

 ### Extending `AbstractViewFinder`
 Although all methods in this class have default implementation, the class is kept abstract to prevent instatiations.
 Class derived from this class is responsible for managing the UI that will be drawn on top of camera preview surface.
 When you inflate your custom UI from xml or build it in code, you should return it either in method `getRotatableView` or in method `getFixedView`.
 If you return your View in method `getRotatableView`, your view will be rotated on top of camera surface as device orientation changes occur.
 If you return your view in method `getFixedView`, your view will always remain in portrait orientation mode (camera activity will always be in portrait mode, regardless of setting in AndroidManifest.xml).
 If you return both fixed and rotatable views, rotatable view will be layouted on top of fixed view, but touch events will be firstly dispatched to fixed view and then to rotatable view.